 As part of our work in this, we firmly believe Bristol needs to commit to a city-wide preventative strategy to tackle harmful attitudes, behaviours and gender stereotypes so that women and girls can feel safe – and be safe – in all public and private spaces.

-We feel key aspects of a holistic prevention strategy, include:
+We feel some of the key aspects of a holistic prevention strategy include: